 How long your personal data will be kept

-We will hold your personal information securely and retain it from the child /young person’s date of birth until they reach the age of 25, after which the information is archived or securely destroyed.
+Retain children's personal information securely from their date of birth until they reach age 25, then archive or securely destroy it

 Reasons we can collect and use your personal information